Let’s be honest… a rainy day in New York City with kids is either a great story or a total disaster. The difference is having a plan.

 Website: officialworldtradecenter.com

-Cost: Entry is free; prices vary by retailer.
+Cost: Entry is free

 Hudson Yards Mall